-Understanding Harmony in the Nature and Existence - Whole existence as Coexistence used), pollution, depletion of resources and role of technology etc.
+Understanding Harmony in the Nature and Existence - Whole existence as Coexistence

-- Understanding the harmony in the Nature - Interconnectedness and mutual fulfilment among the four orders of nature- recyclability and self-regulation in nature - Understanding Existence as Co-existence of mutually interacting units in all- pervasive space - Holistic perception of harmony at all levels of existence.
+- Understanding the harmony in the Nature - Interconnectedness and mutual fulfilment among the four orders of naturerecyclability and self-regulation in nature - Understanding Existence as Co-existence of mutually interacting units in allpervasive space - Holistic perception of harmony at all levels of existence.

-Include practice sessions to discuss human being as cause of imbalance in nature (film "Home" can be
+Include practice sessions to discuss human being as cause of imbalance in nature (film "Home" can be used), pollution, depletion of resources and role of technology etc.